partiql/partiql-ir-generator/README.md

 - `permuted domain`: A type domain that permutes a copy of another domain by removing types, adding types or altering sum types, creating a new, independent domain.
 - `data type`: All of Ion's data types plus sum and product types which are composed of other data types.
-- `product type`: also known as n-tuple.
+- `product` : also known as n-tuple.
 Similar to an array, but the elements of the product types may have. different data types.
-In this respect it is also similar to a struct in C, but the members do not have names.
+The s-expression representations of products do not have names, however names are required for code generation of target languages that do not have native support for unnamed tuples.
 - `sum type`: a.k.a. [tagged union](https://en.wikipedia.org/wiki/Tagged_union).
 - `record`: a product or variant with named elements.
 - `variant`: An element of a sum type which consists of a name and zero or more types.